mariabankestad/SE2-GNN/README.md

 # SE2-GNN
 This repository contains code accompanying the paper Flexible SE(2) graph neural networks with applications to PDE surrogates.
+This repo is under construction.

 ![Rollout results of our SE(2) equivariant GNN and its non-equivariant counterpart.](images/sim_force_.gif)